jacderida/sept11-datasets/README.md

 ## Setup

-There is some static data in the binary that gets used to initialise a SQLite database.
+There is some static data in the binary that gets used to initialise a SQLite database with the release data.
+The torrents are downloaded and stored in the database.

-You must first obtain the release torrent files.
-I am eventually going to provide a `download` command for this, but for now, they need to be obtained by some other means.
-The links are in the [static data](src/release_data.rs).
-Once you have the torrents, put them in a directory, e.g., `resources/torrents`, and run this command:
 ```
-cargo run -- init --torrents-path resources/torrents
+cargo run -- init
 ```

 A database will be saved at `~/.local/share/sept11-datasets/releases.db`.